When are Pacific University MSW program applications due?

 What’s it like to live in Eugene?

 Eugene is a great place to live.
-With a population of 150,000 and its gorgeous Pacific Northwest location, Eugene offers a modest cost of living, incredible recreational options (especially biking, hiking, and running), close proximity to mountains and the Oregon Coast, and a vibrant culture and arts scene (especially the music).
+With a population of 150,000 and its gorgeous Pacific Northwest location, Eugene offers a modest cost of living, incredible recreational options (especially biking, hiking, and running), close proximity to mountains and the Oregon Coast, and a vibrant culture and arts scene.
+Our campus is located in the heart of downtown Eugene.
+More information here http://www.downtowneugene.com/.

 Is the MSW program at Pacific University accredited?